-- Category 1 and 2B - One in the first semester - One in the second semester - Category 2A: 1 observation - The minimum time for a Formal Observation is thirty (30) minutes - Each teacher shall be advised as to who will observe him/her prior to any Formal Observation - Formal Observations shall be completed by administrators only. - Each Formal Observation shall have a planning conference prior to and a reflection conference after the observation.

-Each conference shall provide privacy between the teacher and the administrator.
+- Category 1 and 2B - One in the first semester - One in the second semester - If a Category 1 or Category 2B teachers is hired as a temporary contract teacher only one (1) formal observation is required - Category 2A: 1 observation - The minimum time for a Formal Observation is thirty (30) minutes - Each teacher shall be advised as to who will observe him/her prior to any Formal Observation - Formal Observations shall be completed by administrators only. - Each Formal Observation shall have a planning conference prior to and a reflection conference after the observation. - Each conference shall provide privacy between the teacher and the administrator.
 The planning conference shall occur one to five duty days prior to the formal observation.
-The reflection conference shall occur one to five duty days after the formal observation.

-- A teacher shall receive a change in the date or time of a Formal Observation upon request. - If a Formal Observation is interrupted by unforeseen circumstances, and the observation is unable to resume within that lesson, a new pre-conference may be scheduled to discuss the new lesson.
+The reflection conference shall occur one to five duty days after the formal observation. - A teacher shall receive a change in the date or time of a Formal Observation upon request. - If a Formal Observation is interrupted by unforeseen circumstances, and the observation is unable to resume within that lesson, a new pre-conference may be scheduled to discuss the new lesson.
 The Formal observation shall be rescheduled at a mutually agreeable time.